janaSunrise/spotify-playing-readme/README.md

 Once done, Run the server using **`pipenv run start`**.
 It should boot up at `localhost:5000` in development mode, or the settings you have provided.

+## Deploying your own instance

+To deploy your own instance, You need a proper hosting platform to run Python webapps.
+You can use Heroku, PythonAnywhere, Your own server or anywhere else.

+To self-host your instance, The steps are given above on how to do it.
+The instructions on option configuration is also given.
+It is recommended to run with Debug mode off, and Your specific host and port.

+You can do so, like this:
+- Turn debug off, by toggling the Debug option to `False` in `config.py`
+- Change host and port: `flask.run(debug=DEBUG, host="<your-host>", port=<your-port>)` by replacing
+  the values given inside the angle brackets.

+Here is the workflow on setting up:
+- Setup Spotify API and note it.
+- Setup Firebase for data store and note the API.
+- Fill the values as said in `.env`.
+- Configure the options as needed.
+- Install dependencies using `pipenv`.
+- Run using **`pipenv run start`**.
+- And, you should be good to go.

+**Note**: You can use out self hosted instance already running, or Self host your own like this.

 ## TODOs Planned